Owl Editing, Vancouver

 Essential English for the job interview

+The job interview requires a specific kind of vocabulary.
+It also requires a certain flexibility in your usage of tenses.
 When you walk in the room, the first impression you make on the interviewer can have a great influence on the rest of the interview.
 You need to introduce yourself, shake hands, and be friendly.
 The first question is often a "breaking the ice" (establish a rapport) type of question.
 Don't be surprised if the interviewer asks you something like: How are you today?
 Did you have any trouble finding us?
 What do you think of the weather lately?
 Don't be surprised by the friendly tone.
 The interviewer wants to put you at ease (help you relax).
 Answer the question without going into too much detail.
 The language you use should be simple but polite.

 Talking about your experience and credentials (qualifications) is the most important part of any job interview.
 Your qualifications include your education from high school, post-secondary school, etc., and any special training you may have done in the past.
 Your experience is any work that you have done that is directly or indirectly related to the job you are applying for.